RedisJSON/RedisJSON/docs/indexing_JSON.md

 ## Current indexing limitations

+### JSON arrays can only be indexed in a TAG fields.

+It is only possible to index an array of strings or booleans in a TAG field.
+Other types (numeric, geo, null) are not supported.

-### It is not possible to index JSON objects and JSON arrays.
+### It is not possible to index JSON objects.

 To be indexed, a JSONPath expression must return a single scalar value (string or number).
 If the JSONPath expression returns an object or an array, it will be ignored.